Thai Crown Prince: Don't worry about succession process

 Bury the king, begin the speculation

-Citing the Crown Prince, Chan-o-cha said the succession process was outlined long ago by "the Constitution, Royal Law, and tradition."
+Citing the Crown Prince, the prime minister said the succession process was outlined long ago by "the Constitution, Royal Law, and tradition."

-However, Thai citizens remain in a "moment of sadness" following the funeral process Friday, Chan-o-cha said.
+However, Thai citizens remain in a "moment of sadness" following the funeral process Friday, the prime minister said.
 That's why the Crown Prince hasn't moved ahead to fill the throne.

-According to a police spokesperson, more than 100,000 people showed up at the Grand Palace in Bangkok to witness the funeral ceremony of the world's longest-reigning monarch.
+According to a police spokesperson, more than 100,000 people showed up at the Grand Palace in Bangkok to pay their respects to the late King, one of the world's longest-reigning monarch.

-On Friday, Chan-o-cha told media outlets that the Crown Prince "needs time to mourn his father"-- leaving the country waiting in suspense for a formal successor.
+On Thursday, the prime minister said that the Crown Prince "needs time to mourn his father" -- leaving the country waiting in suspense for a formal successor.

-"Once the merit making ceremony and royal funeral ceremony have ended for a while, that would be the proper period to proceed," Chan-o-cha said.
+"Once the merit making ceremony and royal funeral ceremony have ended for a while, that would be the proper period to proceed," he said.

 What happens next

-According to the prime minister, the Crown Prince asked Saturday night to meet the temporary regent, former Prime Minister Prem Tinsulanonda, regarding the Thai government out of concern for citizens.
+According to the prime minister, the Crown Prince asked Saturday night to meet the temporary regent, former Prime Minister Prem Tinsulanonda, out of concern for citizens.

 Though the Crown Prince is expected to succeed the King, the exact timing of when he will ascend to the throne has yet to be made public.